manio143/agzakmd-zsh-theme/themes.md

 * `%n` - username

 So we're constructing a long string containing the colours and information that is then parsed and displayed on the screen.

+## Colors
+Colors are dependant on your terminal.
+The basic ones that will be supported everywhere are:

+- black - 0
+- red - 1
+- green - 2
+- yellow - 3
+- blue - 4
+- magenta - 5
+- cyan - 6
+- white - 7

+But many terminals may support up to 255 in the color index.